L'écurie (French for horse stable) me (French Canadian heritage) écurie (sounds like curious) alliteration (écurie/equine)

 I love horses and I want to tell you everything I know about them!

-I’m originally from Ontario and currently live in Vancouver.
 Horses have been a part of my life from the very beginning.
-My mother always had at least one horse, until April 2016, when the last one passed away at the age of 36.
-She had had her since she was a foal, and being only a year apart in age, we grew up together.
+Up until 2016, my mother always had at least one.
+The last one passed away at the age of 36.
+She had been adopted as a foal, and being only a year apart in age, we grew up together.